mjcastner/rezo_agwe/README.md

 * Kill tracking
 * Per-weapon accuracy
 * An actual playthroughID / player UUID to differentiate output logs (e.g. each unique lifepath / save combination).
-This is more difficult than originally thought after digging into the SDK :(
+This appears to be more difficult than originally thought after digging into the SDK.

 ## Contributions and thanks
 This mod would not have been possible without the existing modding community